Folkman's theorem and the primes: Introduction

 \section{Introduction}

 A very recent and exciting vein of research is the search for new proofs in number theory utilizing Ramsey-theoretic results.
 Specifically regarding Euclid's proof that there are infinitely many primes, the first two instances were Alpoge's proof~\cite{alpoge} using van der Waerden's theorem~\cite{vanderwaerden}, as well as Granville's proof~\cite{granville} using the same fact together with Fermat's theorem on sums of squares within arithmetic progressions.
-More recently, Gasarch~\cite{gasarch} provided yet another proof using Schur's theorem~\cite{schur} together with Fermat's Last Theorem (for definiteness, one could say that Gasarch's proof uses the case $n=3$ of Fermat's last theorem).
+More recently, Gasarch~\cite{gasarch} provided yet another proof using Schur's theorem~\cite{schur} together with Fermat's Last Theorem (for definiteness, one could say that Gasarch's proof uses the case $n=3$ of Fermat's Last Theorem).
 The same proof was discovered independently by Elsholtz~\cite{elsholtz}, who goes on to provide other proofs using results such as Roth's theorem (the case of length three of Szeméredi's theorem), or even Hindman's finite sums theorem~\cite{hindman-thm} together with an observation about the distances between consecutive $n$-th powers.
-Finally, G\"oral, Özcan and Sertba\c{s}~\cite{goral-et-al} provided a beautiful proof utilizing an extension of the polynomial van der Waerden's theorem of Bergelson and Leibman~\cite{bergelson-leibman-setpoly}.
+More recent work along the same lines include G\"oral, Özcan and Sertba\c{s}' beautiful proof~\cite{goral-et-al} utilizing an extension of the polynomial van der Waerden's theorem of Bergelson and Leibman~\cite{bergelson-leibman-setpoly}, as well as Ad{\i}belli and G\"oral's proof~\cite{adibelli-goral} using Rado's theorem.

-In this short paper, we insert ourselves within this tradition by using yet another Ramsey-theoretic result, Folkman's theorem (baptized in this way by Graham, Rothschild and Spencer~\cite[\S 3.4]{graham-rothschild-spencer}), to prove that there are infinitely many primes.
-Folkman's theorem (told via personal communication to Graham and Rothschild, although it was actually first published by Sanders~\cite{sanders}, and is also sometimes known as the Folkman--Rado--Sanders's theorem because it follows from Rado's more general theorem~\cite[\S 3.3]{graham-rothschild-spencer} on partition regular equations) establishes that, for every colouring $c$ of the set of natural numbers $\mathbb N$ with finitely many colours, and for every $M\in\mathbb N$, there exists a set of (positive) natural numbers $X\subseteq\mathbb N$, with $|X|=M$, such that all sums obtainable from finitely many elements of $X$ (without repetitions) have the same colour, in other words, the set
+In this short paper, we insert ourselves within this tradition by using yet another Ramsey-theoretic result, Folkman's theorem, to prove that there are infinitely many primes.
+This result was named after Folkman by Graham, Rothschild and Spencer~\cite[\S 3.4]{graham-rothschild-spencer}, following a personal communication from Folkman to Graham and Rothschild; this result, however, was actually first published by Sanders~\cite{sanders}, and is also sometimes known as the Folkman--Rado--Sanders theorem because it follows from Rado's more general theorem~\cite[\S 3.3]{graham-rothschild-spencer} on partition regular equations.
+Folkman's theorem establishes that, for every colouring $c$ of the set of natural numbers $\mathbb N$ with finitely many colours, and for every $M\in\mathbb N$, there exists a set of (positive) natural numbers $X\subseteq\mathbb N$, with $|X|=M$, such that all sums obtainable from finitely many elements of $X$ (without repetitions) have the same colour, in other words, the set

 is $c$-monochromatic.
 So, Folkman's theorem is a generalization of Schur's theorem (Schur's being Folkman's particular case with $M=2$); alternatively, one can think of it as the finite version of Hindman's theorem (in Hindman's theorem, the corresponding set $X$ is infinite).
 After using Schur's and then Roth's theorem to prove the infinitude of prime numbers, Elsholtz~\cite[p.
 254]{elsholtz} conjectured that it should also be possible to use Folkman's theorem (combined with some other number-theoretic results similar in flavour to Fermat's Last Theorem); immediately after he proceeds to provide another proof using Hindman's theorem (along with an observation about the differences between consecutive $n$-th powers).